mpn01/library/README.md

     $database = "Name of your database" //ex. library
 ```

-To make things easy, follow this sctructure of database:
+To make things easy, follow this structure of database:

 | Field            | Type         | Null | Key | Default | Extra          |
 |------------------|--------------|------|-----|---------|----------------|